huggingface/datasets/docs/source/processing.rst

      'Artists are worried the plan would harm those who need help most - performers who have a difficult time lining up shows .'
     ]

 :func:`datasets.Dataset.filter` expects a function which can accept a single example of the dataset, i.e. the python dictionary returned by :obj:`dataset[i]` and returns a boolean value.
-It's also possible to use the indice of each example in the function by setting :obj:`with_indices=True` in :func:`datasets.Dataset.filter`.
-In this case, the signature of the function given to :func:`datasets.Dataset.filter` should be :obj:`function(example: dict, indice: int) -> bool`:
+It's also possible to use the index of each example in the function by setting :obj:`with_indices=True` in :func:`datasets.Dataset.filter`.
+In this case, the signature of the function given to :func:`datasets.Dataset.filter` should be :obj:`function(example: dict, index: int) -> bool`:

 .. code-block::

-    >>> even_dataset = dataset.filter(lambda example, indice: indice % 2 == 0, with_indices=True)
+    >>> even_dataset = dataset.filter(lambda example, index: index % 2 == 0, with_indices=True)
     >>> len(even_dataset)
     1834
     >>> len(dataset) / 2